 All of these factors leave many small business owners asking, "Can I just reimburse employees' individual health insurance?"

-Can Employers Reimburse Employees' Individual Health Insurance in 2015?
+Can Employers Reimburse Employees' Individual Health Insurance?

 First, the tax code has not changed.